katrinleinweber/v0dro.github.io/source/_posts/2014-12-14-solving-systems-of-linear-equations-in-ruby.markdown

 The reason for breaking down _A_ and first solving for an upper triangular matrix is that the solution of an upper triangular matrix is quite trivial and thus the solution to (2) is found using the technique of _forward substitution_.

 Forward substitution is a technique that involves scanning an upper triangular matrix from top to bottom, computing a value for the top most variable and substituting that value into subsequent variables below it.
-This was quite daunting at first, because according to Numerical Recipes, the whole process of forward substitution can be represented by the following equation:
+This proved to be quite intimidating, because according to [Numerical Recipes](http://www.nr.com/), the whole process of forward substitution can be represented by the following equation:

 $$
 \begin{align}